This article is for administrators.

 Overview

 The California Consumer Privacy Act (CCPA) was signed into law in June 2018 and first took effect on January 1, 2020.
-The CCPA imposed regulations on businesses that collect individual's data and was intended to give consumers the right to know what has been collected, right to request the deletion of information, right to opt-out of sales of information and the right to non-discrimination when exercising rights under the CCPA.
+The CCPA imposed regulations on businesses that collect individuals' data and was intended to give consumers the right to know what has been collected, the right to request the deletion of information, the right to opt out of sales of information, and the right to non-discrimination when exercising rights under the CCPA.

 What Changed?

-• Following enactment of the California Privacy Rights Act (CPRA), these exemptions are ending January 1st, 2023.
+Following the enactment of the California Privacy Rights Act (CPRA), these exemptions were effective until January 1, 2023.

-Note: To provide additional time to make necessary adjustments, enforcement of CPRA will not begin until July 1, 2023 and will only apply to violations on or after July 1, 2023
+Note: To provide additional time to make necessary adjustments, enforcement of CPRA did not begin until July 1, 2023, and applied only to violations on or after July 1, 2023.

 To qualify as Covered, a business must be:

-• As of January 1 of a calendar year had worldwide annual gross revenues over $25,000,000.00 in the preceding calendar year.
+- As of January 1 of a calendar year, they had worldwide annual gross revenues of over $25,000,000.00 in the preceding calendar year.

 High-Level Requirements